-Tryouts for the spring season are held in January or February for all ages and genders with a few exceptions.
+Tryouts for the Spring Travel Teams are held in January or February for all ages and genders with a few exceptions.
+Unlike the Skills Academy, players are placed on teams based on grade/age.
 All players are expected to attend at least one tryout but may attend two if they are offered.
 Players are selected by the individual coaches.
-Coaches may, at their discretion, hold in-practice tryouts for the summer and fall teams to ensure sufficient players for those seasons.
+Coaches may, at their discretion, hold in-practice tryouts for the summer, fall winter teams to ensure sufficient players for those seasons.

-Any player or coach wishing to have a player “play up” must request permission from the CBC Board in advance of tryouts.
+Any player or coach wishing to have a player “play up” i.e. a younger player playing on and older team, must request permission from the CBC Board in advance of tryouts.
 The player in question must try out for each grade they wish to play for.
 Being selected to play up is based solely on merit with appropriate age players having priority.

-Coaches will call ALL players who registered and attended a tryout with the results of the tryout.
+Coaches will call or email ALL players who registered and attended a tryout with the results of the tryout.
 We make every effort to make timely selections and notifications but that process can take time.
-As a parent, if you don't hear something within 2 weeks please contact us at firstname.lastname@example.org.
+As a parent, if you don't hear something within a few days please contact us at firstname.lastname@example.org.
 Once a player has been offered a team slot, they have 48 hours to accept or decline.
 Once a player accepts an offer they will be contacted by CBC via email with next steps.

 The number of practices per week and in any given season is up to the individual coaches.
 Practices are generally held at local public schools as well as Patrick Henry College (PHC).
-Each team usually practices on a full court.
 The number, duration, time, days and location of practices varies from season to season and team to team and is based on interest and availability of coaches, players and local gym space.
-Generally speaking, teams practice 2-3 times per week for 1-1.5 hours in the spring.
-Spring practices begin in mid-March and continue until the end of the school year.

 Coaches are responsible for registering and paying for games, leagues and tournaments.
 Receipts should be submitted to the club treasurer as soon as possible for reimbursement.

-K-1 players will focus on skill development while progressing towards intra-squad scrimmages when appropriate.
+K-1 players will focus on skill development while progressing towards small group and intra-squad scrimmages when appropriate.

 CBC encourages multi-sport student athletes and is built on a philosophy of developing well rounded young men and women.
 Dedication, hard work and teamwork are important pieces of that development.
 Coaches will assume that every player will attend all practices and team events unless notified in advance otherwise.
 Parents and players should understand that building skills and competitive teams requires learning that can only happen when all players are present.
 A clear up-front understanding of expectations and open ongoing communications between coaches, parents and players is essential.

 Uniform pieces include a CBC reversible practice pinnie, reversible game jersey and reversible game shorts.
-CBC single sided shorts as well as other CBC spirit wear is available.
 It is up to the individual team coaches to determine what uniform items their team will wear in a particular season.
 At a minimum, all players should wear their CBC reversible practice pinnies to all practices and scrimmages, games or tournaments against non-CBC opponents.